JPMorgan profit weaker than expected as trading revenue falls

 JPMorgan said its litigation expenses were immaterial in the latest quarter, under its "other corporate" accounting line.

-Litigation expenses totaled $347 million in the year-earlier quarter and $847 million in the fourth-quarter.
+Litigation expenses totalled $347 million in the year-earlier quarter and $847 million in the fourth-quarter.

 JPMorgan's shares - which have nearly doubled in price since the bank was rocked in 2012 by its London Whale derivatives trading scandal and $6.2 billion loss - were trading at a multiple of 9.56 times estimated forward earnings on Thursday.

-That compares with 9.93 times for Goldman Sachs Group Inc and 11.38 times for Morgan Stanley, both of which report next week.
+That compares with 9.93 times for Goldman Sachs Group Inc (GS.N) and 11.38 times for Morgan Stanley (MS.N), both of which report next week.

-(Reporting by David Henry in New York and Tanya Agrawal in Bangalore; Editing by Ted Kerr, Dan Wilchins, Sofina Mirza-Reid and Richard Chang)
+(Reporting by David Henry in New York and Tanya Agrawal in Bangalore; Editing by Ted Kerr, Dan Wilchins and Sofina Mirza-Reid)